 approach to modelling of facial dynamics is presented.
 We propose a way to combine high quality static face scans with dynamic 3D mocap data which has lower spatial resolution in

 order to study the dynamics of facial expressions.

-Csakany P, Vajda F, Hilton A (2007) Recovering Refined Surface Normals for Relighting Clothing in Dynamic Scenes IET European Conference on Visual Media Production pp. 1---8-1---8
+Csakany P, Vajda F, Hilton A (2007) Recovering Refined Surface Normals for Relighting Clothing in Dynamic Scenes, IET European Conference on Visual Media Production pp. 1---8-1---8 IET

 In this paper we present a method to relight captured 3D video sequences of non-rigid, dynamic scenes, such as clothing of real actors, reconstructed from multiple view video.
 A view-dependent approach is introduced to refine an initial coarse surface reconstruction using shape-from-shading to estimate detailed surface normals.
 The prior surface approximation is used to constrain the simultaneous estimation of surface normals and scene illumination, under the assumption of Lambertian surface reflectance.
 This approach enables detailed surface normals of a moving non-rigid object to be estimated from a single image frame.
 Refined normal estimates from multiple views are integrated into a single surface normal map.
 This approach allows highly non-rigid surfaces, such as creases in clothing, to be relit whilst preserving the detailed dynamics observed in video.

 Edge JD, Hilton A (2007) Facial Animation with Motion Capture based on Surface Blending, International Conference on Computer Graphics Theory and Applications

 Kilner JJ, Guillemaut J-Y, Hilton A (2009) Summarised Hierarchical Markov Models for Speed Invariant Action Matching., ICCV Workshop on Tracking Humans for the Evaluation of their Motion in Image Sequences pp. 1065-1072